Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 ## Conclusion

-In this tutorial, we installed Unleash locally, created a new feature flag, installed Unleash into a Python Flask app, and toggled new functionality that altered a database with a containerized project!
+In this tutorial, we ran Unleash locally, created a new feature flag, installed Unleash into a Python Flask app, and toggled new functionality that altered a database with a containerized project!